 - organic (when you have posted content somewhere for free)

 - email (a link in an email newsletter)

 The campaign in a UTM code helps you identify a specific campaign that led the user to click to the content.
 For example, a company may run a series of ads called “local-community” and another called “new-residents” (each designed to target different audiences), and the UTM code would be different for each campaign.

 How to Write UTM Codes

 The easiest way to write a code is to use a campaign builder.
 Google Analytics has one for free: https://ga-dev-tools.appspot.com/campaign-url-builder/.

 Simply enter the URL for the page you will be promoting (which may be any page from your site, such as “Contact” or a specific blog post).
-Enter the source, medium, and campaign name.
-Use only lowercase letters, even for proper names such as Facebook or Google, and do not use any spaces (use a hyphen instead of a space).
+Enter the source, medium and campaign name.
+Use only lowercase letters, even for proper names such as Facebook or Google, and do not use any spaces (use a hyphen, not an underscore, instead of a space).